 If we can avoid an overtired baby, we’re well on our way to a better night’s sleep.
 You can avoid an overtired baby by making sure they get sufficient naps during the day.

 If you’re not sure how long your little one should be awake between naps, I’m here to help!
-You can get printable sleep schedules for babies ages Newborn to 3 years old with my Baby Schedule Cheat Sheets.
+You can get printable sleep schedules for babies ages Newborn to 4 years old with my Baby Sleep Schedules.

 Tips to Optimize Your Baby’s Naps